ZCU102 Board hvisor Multi-Mode Boot

 Where prebuilt represents the boot level:

-- Level 2: Download FPGA bitstream and boot UBOOT, and start FSBL, PMUFW, and TF-A (Trusted Firmware-A)
+• Level 2: Download the FPGA bitstream and boot UBOOT, and start FSBL, PMUFW, and TF-A (Trusted Firmware-A)

-Afterwards, JTAG will download the corresponding files to the board (save to the designated memory address) and boot the corresponding bootloader.
-For the default UBOOT script by the official, refer to the boot.scr file in the project image directory.
+Then, JTAG will download the corresponding files to the board (saving to specified memory addresses) and start the corresponding bootloader.
+For the official UBOOT default script, refer to the boot.scr file in the project image directory.

-Since hvisor requires a separate UBOOT command and a custom-made fitImage to boot, please refer to UBOOT FIT Image Creation, Loading, and Booting.
+Since hvisor requires separate UBOOT commands and a custom-made fitImage to boot, please refer to UBOOT FIT Image Creation, Loading, and Booting.

-After creating the fitImage, replace the files in the petalinux images generation directory (Image.ub), so that JTAG loads our custom-made fitImage to the default FIT image load address configured in the petalinux project.
-This way, when JTAG boots, our fitImage will be loaded through the JTAG line to the corresponding address in the board memory, then extracted and booted through the uboot command line.
+After creating the fitImage, replace the file (Image.ub) in the petalinux images generation directory so that JTAG loads our custom-made fitImage to the default FIT image loading address configured in the petalinux project.
+This way, JTAG will load our fitImage through the JTAG line to the corresponding address in the board memory, then extract and bootm through the uboot command line.

-Another UART cable can be used to observe the output from the ZCU102 board (including FSBL, UBOOT, linux, etc.), which can be viewed through serial port tools such as screen
+Another UART line can be used to observe the output of the ZCU102 board (including FSBL, UBOOT, Linux, etc.), which can be viewed through serial port tools like screen, gtkterm, termius, minicom.

 Please Note

-Since petalinux has designated some fixed memory addresses, such as the default loading addresses for the linux kernel, fitImage, and DTB (configurable during petalinux project compilation), because we need to load and boot a custom-made fitImage, a problem currently identified is if the root linux dtb's load address in its matches the petalinux compilation load address, it will cause the dtb to be overwritten by the default petalinux dtb, leading to the root linux receiving an incorrect dtb and failing to boot.
-Therefore, it is necessary to specify a different address from the petalinux default dtb/fitImage load address during compilation to prevent other issues.
+Since petalinux has specified some fixed memory addresses, such as the default loading addresses for the Linux kernel, fitImage, DTB (configurable during petalinux compilation), since we need to load and boot a custom-made fitImage, a problem discovered is that if the root Linux dtb's loading address in its matches the loading address during petalinux compilation, it will cause the dtb to be overwritten by the default petalinux dtb, thereby causing root Linux to receive an incorrect dtb and fail to boot.
+Therefore, it is necessary to specify a different address from the default petalinux dtb/fitImage loading address during compilation to prevent other issues.

 References